mcsandeep/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

 #### Tyk Operator

-The examples below illustrate how to configure plugin hooks for an API Definition within Tyk Operator:
+The examples below illustrate how to configure plugin hooks for an API Definition within Tyk Operator.

+Setting the `driver` configuring parameter to `gRPC` instructs Tyk Gateway to issue a request to your gRPC server for each plugin hook that you have configured.

 **Pre plugin hook example**

+In this example we can see that a `custom_middleware` configuration block has been used to configure a gRPC Pre request plugin hook with name `HelloFromPre`.
+Before any middleware is executed Tyk Gateway will serialize the request into a [Object protobuf message]({{< ref "plugins/supported-languages/rich-plugins/rich-plugins-data-structures#object" >}}) with the `hook_name` property set to `HelloFromPre` and the `hook_type` property set to `Pre`.
+This message will then then be dispatched to the gRPC server.

 ```yaml {linenos=table,hl_lines=["14-18"],linenostart=1}
 apiVersion: tyk.tyk.io/v1alpha1